You're here when: Traction is underwhelming. You need to decide whether the idea is wrong, the execution is wrong, or you just need more time.

 Quick Example

-Superhuman's PMF score started at 22%, well below the 40% threshold.
-Instead of pivoting, Vohra segmented the responses.
-Startup founders and executives scored above 40%.
-Casual email users scored far below.
-Superhuman didn't try to please everyone.
-They doubled down on the power users, deepened what those users loved, and removed barriers for adjacent segments.
-The score climbed from 22% to 58% in three quarters, without changing the core product.
+An email product's PMF score started at 22%, well below the 40% threshold.
+Instead of pivoting, the team segmented the responses.
+Power users scored above 40%.
+Casual users scored far below.
+They didn't try to please everyone.
+They doubled down on the users who already loved the product, deepened what those users loved, and removed barriers for adjacent segments.
+The score climbed dramatically without changing the core product.

 Lead Bullets, Not Silver Bullets